 A Member must not engage in any employment outside Parliament that involves a substantial commitment of time and effort to the extent that it interferes with their duties as a Member.

-Upholding the principles of respect, justice and inclusion for all Tasmanians efforts to generate understanding of all groups.
+Upholding the principles of respect, justice and inclusion for all Tasmanians

 Members agree to respect the religious and cultural beliefs of others, in accordance with the Universal Declaration of Human Rights.